folio-org/mod-orders-storage/README.md

 # MOD-ORDER

+Copyright (C) 2017 The Open Library Foundation

+This software is distributed under the terms of the Apache License, Version 2.0.
+See the file "LICENSE" for more information.

+## Introduction

 This module is responsible for the persistence of Order data i.e. purchase orders (POs), PO Lines and related items.

 This is an RMB-based module.